Welcome

 };

 This is a guide for creating dashboards and visualizations with YAML.
-You can run all examples with Dashbuilder YML Online Editor.
+You can run all examples with Dashbuilder YAML Online Editor.

 A dashbuilder YML file should contain at least one page, hence this is the smallest YML that you can create (it renders a white page):